mjordan/islandora_stack_tests/README.md

 ## Adding new tests

 The easiest way to add new tests is to copy one of the files that exist in the /tests directory, change its name (which must follow the pattern the pattern "xxxTest.php"), and change the specifics inside the class definition.
-In particular, you will _need_ to change the class name, and you _should_ change the function names since they they appear in the logged output.
+In particular, you will _need_ to change the class name (or PHP will throw a fatal error), and you _should_ change the function names since they they appear in the logged output.
 As long as your test files are in the /tests directory and follow that naming convention, PHPUnit will detect and run them automatically.
+You do nt have to do anything else to get your tests to run.

 Every test class should declare the ```protected $ini``` property and the ```public function setUp()``` method, since that is where the class reads the values from the tests.ini configuration file: